Anderton Court Shops: Design

 were envisioned with the penthouse space, an apartment.
 Like the Marin Civic Center, this is another example of a secular Wright building with a "steeple".
 The inverted “V” front elevation stands out in sharp contrast to its traditional, flat-front urban neighbors.

-Present day
+History

-Since the Anderton Court Center's completion, the space has been subdivided.
-The complex now consists of six small shops, three on each side, each staggered a half-floor from one another and offset by the ramp.
-The facade, which was once light buff with oxidized-copper-color trim, has been painted white with black detailing.
-Today's canopy and signage are later additions, not consistent with Wright's original design.
+In later years, the space was subdivided into six small shops, three on each side, each staggered a half-floor from one another and offset by the ramp.
+The facade, which was once light buff with oxidized-copper-color trim, was repainted white with black detailing.
+A canopy and signage were also added, not consistent with Wright's original design.

-The Anderton Court Shops are on the National Register of Historic Places.
+The Anderton Court Shops building was added to the National Register of Historic Places on May 14, 2004.
+The entire building was restored and renovated in 2024 as a flagship store for Givenchy.